amirallami-code/interactiveArt-website/README.md

 # Portfolio project
-simple project created with html ,css and js i hope y,all enjoy it :)
+simple project created with html ,css and js i hope you all enjoy it :)